Panama Retirement Information

-In fact, you won’t find any so-called expat enclaves here.
-There are active, engaged expats all over the country…from North America, Europe, and beyond…but they live alongside locals.
-This is a common phenomenon in safe, welcoming countries where foreigners don’t feel out of place.
+International Living was one of the first publications to home in on the clear and concrete benefits of retiring to Panama.
+And to this day, you won’t find a country “overrun” by expat enclaves.
+There are active, engaged expats all over the country…from North America, Europe, and beyond…but they live alongside locals, in the same middle-class neighborhoods, beach towns, or even luxury gated communities.
+This is a common phenomenon in safe, welcoming countries where locals are accustomed to foreigners.

 Retire in Comfort & Convenience in Panama

-It’s not uncommon for visitors to Panama to experience something of a shock when they leave the main airport, known as the Hub of the Americas.
-A first glimpse of the capital typically features towering skyscrapers rimming the Panama Bay.
-A closer glance reveals that Panama is much more developed than other countries in Central America…and not just on the surface.
-There’s a solid foundation here—including reliable infrastructure and modern amenities.
+It’s not uncommon for visitors to Panama to experience something of a shock when they leave the airport known as the Hub of the Americas.
+Your first glimpse of the capital will in all likelihood feature shining skyscrapers lining the sapphire blue Panama Bay.
+And Panama’s beauty is more than skin deep.
+Take a closer look, and you’ll discover just why Panama is one of Central America’s most developed countries.

 And life in Panama is active.
 You’ll find expat-organized activities in different towns across the country.
-They merely enhance a local landscape that features live music, outdoor adventures, English-language movies, and so much more.
+They enhance a local landscape that features live music, outdoor adventures, English-language movies, and so much more.
 You may be wondering how you’ll fill your days when you retire…but expats in Panama have found it’s impossible to get bored.

 Quality Housing & Healthcare

-Are you interested in a Panama City high-rise…a condo in a popular beachfront community…or a Swiss-style house in the temperate mountains?
-You’ll find a selection of rentals and property for sale to suit your needs and desires in Panama’s diverse regions.
-Opt for a bit of pampering or live like a local in a simple home…the choice is yours.
+Are you interested in an ocean-view condo in Panama City…a building on the beach in a coastal community…or a Swiss-style cottage in the temperate mountains?
+In Panama you’ll find a wide selection of rentals and property for sale to suit every budget and wishlist.
+Opt for a bit of pampering or live like a local in simple digs…the choice is yours.

 Healthcare in Panama is perhaps the biggest—and most pleasant—surprise for most newcomers.
-The country’s major facilities are inexpensive and modern…not to mention the many smaller clinics that offer everything from dental work to eye exams.
+The country’s major facilities are inexpensive and modern…not to mention the many smaller clinics that offer everything from competitive dental work to free eye exams.

 Panama’s Unparalleled Pensionado Program